Energy Drinks Defined

 Although this market segment has been in decline, there are a few sodas that have more caffeine than would typically be in a soft drink.

-These are usually a combination of sugar and caffeine and usually appeal to teens.
+These are usually a combination of sugar and caffeine.
 These are not considered energy drinks.
+A prime example is Bawls Guarana.

 Whether a drink is labeled as an energy drink or not, we believe the most important energy ingredient to be aware of is caffeine.
 Consumers should be aware of how much caffeine they are are consuming through all caffeinated products not just energy drinks.